DoSomething/chompy/docs/imports/rock-the-vote.md

 We’ve established this hierarchy because each time a user interacts with the RTV form, a new row is created in the CSV.
 There are the edge cases when a user is chased to finish their registration that they would be interacting with the same row (thus the "steps").
 Here’s one example:

 - User A completes the RTV form —> `register-form` status
-- User A, for whatever reason, starts the RTV form again and drops off --> `uncertain` status
+- User A, for whatever reason, starts the RTV form again and drops off --> `step-2` status

 In this case, we would want to count the form completion (`register-form`).
 It’s important to note that the hierarchy is for internal reporting and doesn’t prevent the user from interacting with the RTV form if they want to do so.